-When OpenDDS is compiled with security enabled, debug logging for security can be enabled using DCPSecurityDebug (Table 7-2 Common Configuration Options).
-Security logging is divided into categories, al-though DCPSSecurityDebugLevel is also provided, which controls the categories in a similar manner and using the same scale as DCPSDebugLevel.
+When OpenDDS is compiled with security enabled, debug logging for security can be enabled using DCPSecurityDebug (Common Configuration Options).
+Security logging is divided into categories, although DCPSSecurityDebugLevel is also provided, which controls the categories in a similar manner and using the same scale as DCPSDebugLevel.

-Table Security Debug Logging Categories
+Table 29: Security Debug Logging Categories

 Option Debug Level Description N/A 0 The default.
-Security related messages are not logged. access_erro r1 Log errors from permission and governance file parsing. new_entity etror Log security-related errors that prevented a DDS entity from being created. cleanup_err or Log errors from cleaning up DDS entities in the security plugins. access_warr 2 Log warnings from permission and governance file parsing. auth_warn 3 Log warnings from the authentication and handshake that happen when two secure par- ticipants discover each other. encdec_erro r3 Log errors from the encryption and decryption of RTPS messages. new_entity warn Log security-related warnings from creating a DDS entity. bookkeeping 4 Log generation of crypto handles and keys for local DDS entities and tracking crypto handles and keys for remote DDS entities. auth_debug 4 Log debug information from the authentication and handshake that happen when two secure participants discover each other. encdec_warr 4 Log warnings from the encryption and decryption of RTPS messages. encdec_debu ıg8 Log debug information from the encryption and decryption of RTPS messages. showkeys 9 Log the whole key when generating it, receiving it, and using it. chlookup 10 Very verbosely prints the steps being taken when looking up a crypto handle for decrypt- ing.
+Security related messages are not logged. access_errc 1 Log errors from permission and governance file parsing. new_entity 1 Log security-related errors that prevented a DDS entity from being created. cleanup_err 1 Log errors from cleaning up DDS entities in the security plugins. access_warr 2 Log warnings from permission and governance file parsing. auth_warn 3 Log warnings from the authentication and handshake that happen when two secure participants discover each other. encdec_errc 3 Log errors from the encryption and decryption of RTPS messages. new_entity 3 Log security-related warnings from creating a DDS entity. bookkeeping 4 Log generation of crypto handles and keys for local DDS entities and tracking crypto handles and keys for remote DDS entities. auth_debug 4 Log debug information from the authentication and handshake that happen when two secure participants discover each other. encdec_warr 4 Log warnings from the encryption and decryption of RTPS messages. encdec_debu 8 Log debug information from the encryption and decryption of RTPS messages. showkeys 9 Log the whole key when generating it, receiving it, and using it. chlookup 10 Very verbosely prints the steps being taken when looking up a crypto handle for decrypting.
 This is most useful to see what keys a participant has. all 10 Enable all the security related logging.